redbadger/crux/docs/src/part-2/shell/ios.md

     }
 ```

 We get a Request, and do an exhaustive match on what the requested effect is.
-In swift
+In Swift
 we have tagged unions, so we can also destructure the operation requested.

 We can have a look at what the HTTP branch does: